Moin: Etymology

 The Luxembourgish cognate of the word is moien, which can mean either "hi" or "morning" (gudde Moien! means "good morning!").
-Interestingly, in the bordering area of Germany with Luxembourg, it is common to use moin, instead of moien.
+Interestingly, in the area of Germany bordering Luxembourg, it is common to use moin, instead of moien.

-Unlike Guten Morgen, moin can be used 24 hours a day.
+Unlike Guten Morgen, moin can be used at any time of day.
 It is semantically equivalent to the Low Saxon (Plattdüütsch) greeting Dagg and replaced it in many areas.
 In Hessen, mojn is used for hello and good bye, but mojn mojn is solely used for good bye.
 The double form Moin Moin is also used as an all day greeting in for example Flensburg that belonged to Denmark until 1864.

 In Finland, a similar greeting moi ([ˈmoi̯]) is used for "hello", "hi" in the Finnish language.
+It may have been borrowed from German in the 19th century.
+The earliest records of the word occur in Southeast Finland, which had strong connection through Viipuri to partially German-speaking Estonia and Latvia.
 However, moi moi is used as a good bye, similarly to "bye bye" in English, even with a similar intonation.
 Both are particularly typical of Southwestern Finnish, but through internal migration spread to the capital and with the help of TV to the rest of the language area.
 Moi's use is identical to that of hei: diminutive forms heippa and moikka, and duplication as a good bye.
-Southwest Finland traded with Hanseatic cities, so it is plausible that the greeting was borrowed from their dialects.